-In Figure 2A (Gynecology), the effect of every feature combination is associated with a probability change of 1,000–2,000%.
+In Figure 2A (Gynecology), the effect of every feature combination is associated with a probability change of 1000–2000%.
 In the single feature analysis (Table 2), the effect of two of the features separately was <900%, and the rest lagged behind with <150%.
-In Urology (Figure 2B), results show there were dozens of pairs with an effect of 1,900–2,500%, while the effect of a single feature had <1150% effect on error.
-In General Surgery (Figure 2E), the accumulated effect of two features together showed a dozen pairs with an effect of 1,900–4,200%, while the effect of a single feature had an <1,950% indication on error, and the rest even lower percentages.
+In Urology (Figure 2B), the results showed there were dozens of pairs with an effect of 1900–2500%, while the effect of a single feature had <1150% effect on error.
+In General Surgery (Figure 2E), the accumulated effect of two features together showed a dozen pairs with an effect of 1900–4200%, while the effect of a single feature had a <1950% indication on error, and the rest showed even lower percentages.

-Features Affecting Types A and B
+Features affecting types A and B

-Turning to Models 2 and 3, there is an overlap in three of the top five contributing features to Types A and B errors: 1) the presence of two nurses during the surgery predicts a greater occurrence of Type A (66%) and Type B (85%); 2) an operation < 1 hour had a greater occurrence of Type A (122%), and Type B (87%); and 3) when the operation lasted between one to two hours, both Types A and B were less frequent, decreasing by 60% and 74%, respectively.
-The surgical department that was most affected regarding the occurrence of Type A Nes was Ophthalmology, with a prevalence of 504%, while General Surgery was associated with a decrease of 63% in Type A (Figure 2).
-For Type B, the two remaining features were staff driven; the feature “more than three surgeons” was associated with an increased prevalence of Type B (122%), while “two surgeons” was associated with a decreased prevalence of 52% with Type B (Figure 3).
+Turning to Models 2 and 3, there was an overlap in three of the top five contributing features to type A and B errors (Figures 3 and 4): 1) the presence of two nurses during the surgery predicted a greater occurrence of type A (66%) and type B (88%); 2) an operation < 1 hour had a greater occurrence of type A (122%) and type B (87%); and 3) when the operation lasted between one to two hours, both types A and B were less frequent, decreasing by 60% and 74%, respectively.
+The surgical department that was most affected regarding the occurrence of type A Nes was Ophthalmology, with a prevalence of 504%, while General Surgery was associated with a decrease of 63% in type A (Figure 3).
+For type B, the two remaining features were staff driven; the feature “more than three physicians” was associated with an increased prevalence of type B (151%), while “two physicians” was associated with a decreased prevalence of Type B, by 52% (Figure 4).

-Figure 3: Features affecting the wrong site surgery (Type A)
+Figure 3: Features affecting incorrect surgery site (Type A)

-Figure 4: Features affecting retained foreign item during surgery (Type B)
+Figure 4: Features affecting retained foreign item during surgery (type B)

 DISCUSSION

-Surgical errors are a serious public health problem and uncovering their causes is challenging.
-[29] In this study, we aimed to uncover contributing factors to NEs by using ML methods to identify heretofore unknown contributors, since ML automatically looks for patterns not seen by classic methods.
-[18, 30]
+Surgical errors are a serious public health problem and uncovering their causes is challenging [29].
+In this study, we aimed to uncover factors that contribute to NEs by using ML methods to identify heretofore unknown contributors, as ML can automatically look for patterns not seen when using traditional methods [18, 30].

-Despite the widespread use of the surgical safety checklist and strict surgical counts, the prevalence of NEs has not decreased significantly since their widespread implementation.
-[31-32] The human factor, and not system error, has been identified as the main contributing factor to Nes.
-31,33] For example, in one study using an analysis and classification system, 628 human factors were divided into four categories that influenced NEs: preconditions for action, unsafe actions, oversight and supervisory factors, and organization influences.
-[6] Additional studies have identified lack of communication and lack of empirical evidence as barriers to the implementation of the universal safety standards.
-[29,34] Some studies have suggested that counting alone is insufficient, and even when declared correct, there have been items left in the patient, [35-36] mostly in the abdomen and pelvis [ 35, 37 This may explain our higher probability of Type B error in General Surgery and Urology, which involve those regions.
+Despite the widespread use of the surgical safety checklist and strict surgical counts, the prevalence of NEs has not decreased significantly since the widespread implementation of these checks [31-32].
+The human factor, and not system error, has been identified as the main contributing factor to NEs [31,33].
+For example, in one study using an analysis and classification system, 628 human factors were divided into four categories that influenced NEs: preconditions for action, unsafe actions, oversight and supervisory factors, and organization influences [6].
+Additional studies have identified lack of communication and lack of empirical evidence as barriers to the implementation of universal safety standards [29,34].
+Some studies have suggested that surgical counts alone are insufficient; even when declared to be correct, items have been left in patients [35-36], mostly in the abdomen and pelvis [ 35, 37].
+This may explain our finding of a higher probability of type B errors in General Surgery and Urology, which involve those regions.